-In the above example, the Switch was assigned an IP address of 10.58.44.6 with a subnet mask of 255.0.0.0.
+In the above example, the Switch was assigned an IP address of 10.53.13.52 with a subnet mask of 255.0.0.0.
+The user may also use the CIDR form to set the address (10.53.13.52/8).
 The system message Success indicates that the command was executed successfully.
 The Switch can now be configured and managed via Telnet and the CLI or via the Web-based management.